Frequently Asked Questions for Parents

 Q. We’ve fished from the pier a few times now and would like to try boat fishing with the kids.
 What’s the best way to do that?

-A. Jumping aboard a charter boat is one way or you can hire boats from some seaside townships, including in Port Phillip Bay.
+A. Jumping aboard a charter boat is one way or you can hire boats from some seaside townships, including in Port Phillip and Westernport Bay.

 Q. We caught a fish but couldn’t identify it.
 How should we do that?